epfl-ada/ada-2021-project-palomamo/docs/_posts/2021-12-16-our-data-story.md

 date:   2021-12-03 16:46:57 +0100
 categories: jekyll update
 ---
-"A study on how different genders are represented in newspapers, in terms of proportions, quote themes and comparison between English-speaking countries throughout the years 2015-2020."
+_"A study on how different genders are represented in newspapers, in terms of proportions, quote themes and comparison between English-speaking countries throughout the years 2015-2020."_

 Gender representation in most work-related domains has for a long time been largely dominated by men.
-But in the last decades, women and gender minorities' rights and voices have gained awareness and freedom.
+But in the last decades, women and gender diverse individuals' rights and voices have gained awareness and freedom.
 How does this evolution translate in the newspapers?
 How differently women and gender minorities are represented in English newspapers compared to men?

-This exploration has been conducted using the Quotebank dataset (add link), a corpus of speaker-attributed quotations extracted from millions of English news articles from the web between August 2008 and April 2020.
+This exploration has been conducted using the [Quotebank dataset](https://github.com/epfl-dlab/Quotebank), a corpus of speaker-attributed quotations extracted from millions of English news articles from the web between August 2008 and April 2020.
 In order to get more informations on authors of the quotations, a Wikidata set of speaker attributes (addlink) was used.

 ## Gender Representation